Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Detail your transferable skills

-- Note any achievements
+- Highlight any accomplishments

 Education:

-- Include your degree or certifications as well as the schools you went to
+- In the list, include your degrees or certifications as well as the schools you attended

 Skills: